Vectorface/SnappyRouter/docs/getting_started.md

 ```

 We will also make use of Composer to provide dependencies and to autoload our
 application classes.
-If you do not have Composer installed, following the
+If you do not have Composer installed, follow the
 documentation at [getcomposer.org](https://getcomposer.org/doc/00-intro.md).

 Create the file `tutorial/composer.json` with the following contents: